mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.1/index.md

 * Provision a cluster using an advanced YAML editor.

+* More bootstrap images are included with air-gapped bundles that contain OS packages.

 ### Bug Fixes

 * The 'dkp delete' command no longer results in a segmentation violation or segmentation fault (SIGSEGV).
 [COPS-7109]